electronicarts/kops/docs/cli/kops_create_cluster.md

 ### NOTES (Best Practice)
 * In regions with 2 Availability Zones, deploy the 3 masters in one zone and the nodes can be distributed between the 2 zones.
-This can be done by sepcifying the  flags:
+This can be done by specifying the  flags:
 ```
      --master-count=3
      --master-zones=$MASTER_ZONE